ETH-DISCO/cluster-tutorial/README.md

 jupyter notebook --no-browser --port 5998 --ip $(hostname -f) # port range [5900-5999]
 ```

-If you run out of storage when calling `pip install` make sure to use the `--log` file to see where additional dependencies get stored and redirect them back to the current directory.
+If you run out of storage when calling `pip install` make sure to use the `--log` flag to trace where additional dependencies get stored.
+You need to redirect them back to the current directory.

-Some helpful flags:
+Some helpful flags to do so are:

 ```bash
 python -m ipykernel install --user --name=venv